The Coalition for Hemophilia B strives to make quality of life the focal point of treatment for individuals with Hemophilia B in the 21st century

 BScene: Hillary Goldrick

-Find information on treatment, scholarships, insurance assistance, and more.
-We also offer online articles as well as several booklets and DVDs that can be sent to you free of charge.
+Information on treatment, scholarships, insurance assistance, and more.
+We also offer several booklets and DVDs that can be sent to you free of charge.

-Keep up-to-date with the Coalition and news relevant to the hemophilia community.
-We also publish quarterly Factor IX News, the only newsletter of its kind!
+Keep up-to-date with relevant news for the hemophilia community.
+We publish quarterly Factor IX News, the only newsletter of its kind!

-Guided by a board of researchers, doctors, lawyers, parents, and patients, our team has over 25 years’ experience with hemophilia B. Read the story of our founding!
+Guided by a board of researchers, doctors, lawyers, parents, and patients, our team has over 27 years’ experience with hemophilia B.

 Important Facts and FAQs